M-F, 8 a.m. to 5 p.m. ET

 Your pay will be computed based on whichever is more beneficial for you.

-You may remain on the TDRL for up to five years, providing your condition does not change during that time.
+If you were placed on the TDRL prior to January 1, 2017 may remain on the TDRL for up to five years, providing your condition does not change during that time.
+If you were placed on the TDRL on or after January 1, 2017, you will remain on that list for up to three years providing you condition does not change during that time.
 If at any time you are found fit for duty, you may be removed from the TDRL and returned to active duty.

 If your disability stabilizes and is rated at 30 percent or greater, you will be transferred to the Permanent Disability Retired List (PDRL).
 If your disability stabilizes and is rated at less than 30 percent and you do not have 20 years of service, you will be discharged from the TDRL with severance pay.